iasonm/oreilly-github-demo/README.md

 My Lovely Project
 =================

-[A great example](http://chris.beams.io/posts/git-commit/) repo you can fork to your heart’s content, that serves as a launchpad for working your way through the amazing **[Learning GitHub](http://shop.oreilly.com/category/videos/programming.do)** video training series.
+[A great example](http://chris.beams.io/posts/git-commit/), yes this is ok, but I'm making a comment to clarify it. repo you can fork to your heart’s content, that serves as a launchpad for working your way through the amazing **[Learning GitHub](http://shop.oreilly.com/category/videos/programming.do)** video training series.

 ## Getting started